OSLabTools/nicetoolbox/docs/getting_started.md

 ```
 A detailed description of visualizer configuration can be found in the wiki page on config files under [visualizer config](wikis/wiki_config_files.md#visualizer-config).

-And last, from inside the top level of your code folder, start the visualizer by running
+Finally, from the top level of your code folder, start the visualizer by running
 ```bash
 source ./env/bin/activate
 python visual/media/main.py